trimstray/nginx-admins-handbook/doc/RULES.md

   > The difference is explained in the NGINX documentation:
   >
-  >   - `$host` contains "in this order of precedence: host name from the request line, or host name from the 'Host' request header field, or the server name matching a request"
+  >   - `$host` contains "in this order of precedence: host name from the request line, or host name from the `Host` request header field, or the server name matching a request"
   >   - `$http_host` contains the content of the HTTP `Host` header field, if it was present in the request (equals always the `HTTP_HOST` request header)
   >   - `$server_name` contains the `server_name` of the virtual host which processed the request, as it was defined in the NGINX configuration.
 If a server contains multiple server names, only the first one will be present in this variable